Hindolch/llmforge/README.md

 pytest tests/
 ```

-✅ All test cases pass (including basic ETL & pipeline stub validation)
+✅ All tests pass for ETL logic and CLI triggers

 ---

-### ⚠️ Dev Notes on System Constraints
+### ⚠️ Dev Notes

-LLMForge was built entirely on a **4GB GPU laptop**, hence:
+LLMForge was built on a **4GB GPU laptop**:

-* Streamlit app was tested locally, not deployed
-* Prefect's recurring schedules were not activated
+* Modal handles all remote fine-tuning
+* The 12-hr pipeline is **currently disabled** for cost reasons
-* Adapter merging was skipped to save VRAM
+* Adapter merging was skipped for memory savings

-Despite that, the entire pipeline is:
+Despite that:

-* Modular, scalable, and cleanly orchestrated
+* It’s cloud-ready and reproducible
-* Cloud-ready: can run on GPU infra + Prefect Cloud + HF Hub
+* Works on real Reddit + HF datasets
+* Fully OSS and tweakable

 ---

 ## 🧠 Future Extensions

-* [ ] Merge LoRA adapters for full model export
+* [ ] Merge adapters for complete model export
-* [ ] Cloud host the Streamlit UI (via Modal or Render)
+* [ ] Auto-deploy Streamlit via Modal or Render
+* [ ] Reactivate scheduled flows (Prefect)
-* [ ] Add cron-like retriggers using Prefect schedules
+* [ ] Add Rouge/BLEU scoring post-finetune
-* [ ] Support multi-subreddit ingestion and balancing
+* [ ] Support data balancing + multi-source ingestion
-* [ ] Evaluate and log Rouge/Loss metrics post fine-tune

 ---